 Corrective patterns will be covered in more detail in further tutorials, but for now, we include a simple zig-zag pattern as an example.
-A zig-zag correction is labelled ABC and is made up of a five-wave impulse sequence, followed by a three-wave corrective sequence, which is then followed by another five-wave impulse sequence.
+A zig-zag correction is labelled ABC.
+It’s made up of a five-wave impulse sequence, followed by a three-wave corrective sequence.
+It is then followed by another five-wave impulse sequence.

 Summary about Elliott Wave Theory